Top 10 Copywriting Tips for Branding and Marketing

 1 – Do more research.

-This type of behaviour can mean the writer loses an excellent opportunity to connect with his audience.
-A simple trick to help avoid this is always to do a little research before writing, which won't take long.
-Research shows that writers who spend 10-15 minutes before writing an email, blog post, or another piece of content compose sentences that connect with the reader in ways that can't happen if you're just “winging it.”
+This can be bad for the writer because it means he's losing an opportunity to connect with his audience.
+A simple trick to help you avoid this is doing a little research before writing.
+Research has shown that writers who spend 10-15 minutes before sending an email, blog post, or other content write sentences in a way that connects with the reader.
+This wouldn't happen if you were just “winging” it.

-What does this have to do with copywriting?
-Well, a study revealed that people often read only 50% of an article, so by doing a little research ahead of time, you'll be able to write in a way that draws readers into your message.
+How does this relate to copywriting?
+Well, one study showed that only 50% of articles are read by people, so if you do some research beforehand, you'll be able to write in a way that gets your message across.

-For example, you can learn from research what types of questions your target audience frequently asks.
-You can see how often people click on certain links and find out the most popular topics.
-You can even lookup which keywords get the most traffic on your website and learn how to use those words in your copy.
+For example, research might show what questions your target audience often asks.
+You can see how frequently certain links get clicked on and find out what topics are popular.
+If you look up which keywords get the most traffic on your website and learn how to use those words in your copy…well, I think you understand.

 Research Tools You Can Use Today